taumang/taumang/README.md

 <div align="center">

- 🔭 I’m currently looking for opportunities as a **Full-stack or Backend Developer**

- 🌱 I’m currently learning **TypeScript, React Native Expo, PostgreSQL** also diving deeper on **JavaScript and C#/.NET**

   ⚡ Fun fact **Did you know that bats can also pollinate plates just like honey bees**

  </div>